-Plantable seed paper provides a way to reuse paper and make something new, in this case, a garden.
-This paper, made from 100 percent recycled paper goods, is pressed from used, recycled paper and is mixed with pulp and wildflower seeds to create hand made plant product.
+Plantable seed paper provides a way to reuse paper and make something new — in this case, a garden.
+This paper, made from 100 percent recycled paper goods, is pressed from used, recycled paper and mixed with pulp and wildflower seeds to create a hand-made plant product.

 “We mix in our wildflower blend seeds because most other seeds are quite large and these seeds are very small so it’s easy to print,” says Stevens.